Burp Intruder payload processing

 - Go to Intruder > Payloads, and scroll down to the Payload encoding field.

 - Enter the characters you want to encode.

-For more information on the payload grep option, see Burp Intruder Options.
+For more information on the payload grep setting, see Burp Intruder attack settings.

 Was this article helpful?